From single-cell variability to population growth: I. Introduction

-{\it Introduction - } Even within a genetically identical population, phenotypes at the single-cell level can exhibit significant fluctuations \cite{Elowitz2002,Symmons2016}.
-A notable example is the fluctuating generation times (also called doubling times) \cite{Wang2010, Campos2014, Soifer2016,Hashimoto2016, Thomas2017,Jafarpour2018,Eun2018}.
-Recent theoretical and experimental works suggest that the phenotypic heterogeneity in gene expression levels can enhance the population's fitness, {\it e.g.} through bet-hedging in a fluctuating environment \cite{Balaban2004, Kussell2005, Avery2006, Dhar2007, Raj2008, Ackermann2015a}.
-Therefore, it is natural to ask how the cell-to-cell variability in generation times at the single-cell level affects the population's fitness.
+Even within a genetically identical population, phenotypes at the single-cell level can exhibit significant fluctuations \cite{Elowitz2002,Symmons2016}.
+A notable example is the fluctuation in the generation time (also called doubling time) \cite{Wang2010, Campos2014, Soifer2016,Hashimoto2016,Jafarpour2018,Eun2018}.
+Theoretical and experimental works suggest that the phenotypic heterogeneity in gene expression levels can enhance the population's fitness, {\it e.g.} through bet-hedging in a fluctuating environment \cite{Balaban2004, Kussell2005, Avery2006, Dhar2007, Raj2008, Ackermann2015a}.
+However, the effects of cell-to-cell variability on the population's fitness in a fixed environment have received much less attention.
 In conditions where cells proliferate with adequate resources, the number of cells increases with time as $N(t)\sim e^{\Lambda_p t}$.
-The population growth rate $\Lambda_p$ is often the dominant trait determining the fitness of the population \cite{Lenski1991,Vasi1994,Manhart2018}.
-Early seminal work by Powell \cite{Powell1956} concluded that the fluctuation in generation times given a fixed mean increases the population growth rate with the assumption that the generation times of mother and daughter cells are uncorrelated.
-This independent generation time assumption leads to analytical solvable models, but is also challenged by recent experimental observations showing a finite correlation between mother and daughter cells' generation times \cite{Stewart2005,Taheri2015, Hashimoto2016,Wallden2016}.
-A finite correlation between mother and daughter cells' generation times is an unavoidable result given the fact that the cell volume grows exponentially at the single-cell level \cite{Campos2014,Cermak2016,Taheri2015}: assuming independent generation times and constant single-cell growth rates, the cell volumes will diverge as the noise in the generation times accumulates \cite{Lin2017,Brenner2015}, inconsistent with the bounded distributions of cell volumes \cite{Amir2014, Taheri2015}.
+The population growth rate $\Lambda_p$ is often the dominant trait determining the fitness of the population \cite{Lenski1991,Vasi1994}.
+Early seminal work by Powell \cite{Powell1956} concluded that the fluctuation in generation times given a fixed mean increases the population growth rate under the key assumption that the generation times of mother and daughter cells are random and uncorrelated.
+This independent generation time assumption leads to analytically solvable models, but is also challenged by recent experimental observations showing for various microbial cells a finite correlation between mother and daughter cells' generation times \cite{Stewart2005,Taheri2015,Hashimoto2016,Wallden2016,Cerulus2016}.
+In fact, such correlations are inevitable given the exponential growth of cell volume at the single-cell level, acting as a feedback mechanism to control cell size \cite{Amir2014}.